 Ornate Nursery Frog (Cophixalus ornatus) from Australia.
 Photo by SAVE THE FROGS!
 Founder Dr. Kerry Kriger

 Thank you for organizing a Save The Frogs Day event and helping to educate your community about amphibians!
 Please register your event as it enables us to keep you posted with event information, and it helps us to track how many events are taking place around the world.
-Even if your event is small, it is important and we want to know about it.
-Registering your Save The Frogs Day event is fast and free!
+Even if your event is small, it … Continue reading Register Your Save The Frogs Day Event Here

 On April 29th, 2017 I went out to snatch the mail.
 My neighbor, Andrew Marsh, an old mutual acquaintance of mine, was walking past, and I struck up a conversation as a good neighbor does.
 I had an idea of how amazing the day was going to be already, but little did I know that later that night I was going to be initiated into a clan of rock’n’roll environmentalists.
 You see, my neighbor Andrew isn’t your ordinary Santa Cruz resident.
 In fact, Andrew the Wizard, was lead guitarist in a band of anthropomorphic funkadelic superheroes whose mission in life is to save the world’s frogs.
 How?
 Namely through raising money and awareness about the increasingly dire plight that frogs face.
 This group, The Frogman Experience, were to rock the Ocean Street Center for Nonviolence that night, and so Andrew extended the invite.